Tours of the Minneapolis Fed

 Public Tours (June – November)

-Between June and November, free guided tours for individuals and families are available Monday through Friday at select times during business hours with 24-hour advance registration.
+Between June and November, free guided tours for individuals and families are available Monday through Friday at select times during business hours with advance registration.